jahorta/SALSA/Readme.md

 * NEW: Ability to send scripts to Dolphin when running Skies of Arcadia Legends
   * Only works on Windows at the moment and requires psutil

+* NEW: Instructions can be disabled from encoding
+  * This effectively causes the encoder to "skip" these instructions when encoding
+  * Instructions can be disabled via the right click menu and will have a "//" prefix when disabled

 Features (In Progress)
 ----------------------
 * Program help (Opens into a webpage.
 Only skeleton is implemented)